Abraham Tolentino: Early life and education

 Abraham Tolentino was born on February 23, 1964.
 He is the youngest of the two sons of Atty.
 Isaac O. Tolentino, who was the longest-serving mayor of Tagaytay.
-He is the brother of Francis Tolentino, also a former mayor of Tagaytay and incumbent senator.
+He is the brother of Francis Tolentino, also a former mayor of Tagaytay and former senator.

 Tolentino had his primary education at the St. Augustine School in Mendez, Cavite, and his secondary education at the St. Anthony School in Malate, Manila.
 He earned his Bachelor of Science in Commerce (Major in Management) degree at San Beda College (now San Beda University) and his Master of Science in Fiscal Studies at the Lyceum of the Philippines University.
 Tolentino took an Executive Course on Leadership, Chaos, Conflict & Courage for the 21st Century at the John F. Kennedy School of Government, Harvard University and Executive Course on National Security at the Institute for Extramural and Continuing Studies, National Defense College of the Philippines.